 Arsenal’s Emirates Stadium is a four-tiered bowl which has a translucent polycarbonate roofing, though this does not cover any of the pitch.
-It is the third-largest football stadium in England after Wembley Stadium and Old Trafford, though rivals Tottenham Hotspur are opening their own 60,000-seater stadium in 2018.
+Arsenals home is the 7th largest football stadium in the UK but until a few years ago it was the 3rd biggest after Wembley Stadium and Old Trafford.

 In what are fairly standard dimensions for a Premier League club, the Emirates Pitch is 105 metres by 68 metres and is made up of both natural grass and synthetic fibres.
 The club have a powerful undersoil heating system to ensure games cannot be called off because of cold weather alone.

 The current capacity of the Emirates Stadium sits at just a shade under 60,000.
 Should the club get back to the level of being challengers in Europe, this is something which would need to be extended further.

 Although the stadium is essentially a bowl, the ground is still thought as being made up of the Clock End and North Bank behind each goal with the East and West Stands running along the length of the pitch.